-Having proposed a new definition of activity, we now want to know how activity can be used in the usual model and simulator architecture of DEVS.
+Having proposed a new definition of activity, we now want to know how activity can be used in the usual model and simulator architecture of Discrete-Event System Specification (DEVS).
 First, considering qualitative activity, atomic models can be defined as embedding a binary state variable: qualitativeActivity={active,inactive}.
-This has been widely used in DEVS [cf., e.g., [22, 23]], where cells can be active or inactive].
-At each time step, knowing that some atomic models are active and others are inactive, simulators can focus computations only on active atomic models [24].
-This is the activity tracking mechanism.
+This has been widely used in DEVS (cf., e.g., Muzy et al.22 and Wainer and Giambiasi23), where cells can be active or inactive.
+At each time step, knowing that some atomic models are active and others are inactive, simulators can focus computations only on active atomic models.24 This is the activity tracking mechanism.
 Hence, activity tracking is defined as the ability of simulators to automatically detect active atomic models, focusing simulation resources only on these atomic models, during a simulation run.

-Cellular automata are a good application case for activity tracking.
-When simulating cellular automata, the Hash-Life algorithm, recently re-introduced in the Golly software (http://golly.sourceforge.net/), is a very good example of activity tracking.
-Spatial patterns of qualitative activity are detected at various sizes, from the well known elementary patterns to complex meta-cells.
-A memorization optimization, more classically used in recursive algorithms, uses a hash table, where discovered patterns are directly linked to their simulated future thus avoiding unnecessary re-computation.
-This activity tracking strategy enables to simulate huge cell spaces (above $10^{50}$ cells) on a regular personal computer.
+Cellular automata (CA) are a good application case for activity tracking.
+When simulating CA, the Hash-Life algorithm, recently re-introduced in the Golly software (see http://golly.sourceforge.net/), is a very good example of activity tracking.
+Spatial patterns of qualitative activity are detected at various sizes, from the well-known elementary patterns to complex meta-cells.
+A memoization optimization, more classically used in recursive algorithms, uses a hash table, where discovered patterns are directly linked to their simulated future thus avoiding unnecessary re-computation.
+This activity tracking strategy enables to simulate huge cell spaces (above 10^{50} cells) on a regular personal computer.

-3 Determination of Activity Configurations in Cellular Automata
+3. Determination of activity configurations in CA

-Considering wave propagations in space, through cellular automata, constitutes a direct analogy with activity propagation paths.
-Activity is located in space where the wave propagates.
-Inactivity is located in space where the wave does not propagate.
+Considering wave propagations in space, through CA, constitutes a direct analogy with activity propagation paths.
+(Standard CA consist of an infinite lattice of discrete identical sites, each site taking on a finite selection of, for instance, integer values.
+The values of the sites evolve synchronously in discrete time steps according to deterministic rules that specify the value of each site in terms of the values of neighboring sites.
+CA are models where space, time and states are discrete.)
+'Activity' is located in space where the wave propagates.
+'Inactivity' is located in space where the wave does not propagate.
 When building the corresponding simulator, computational resources can be allocated dynamically to track activity.
-The allocation of simulator resources depends on "how sparse" is the activity.
-Categories of activity propagations can be classified between two extrema: (i) a large wave spreads, at the same time, in every site of the space, computations need to be achieved in every site, without accounting for activity tracking (which would be inefficient.), (ii) a single thin wave smoothly propagates in a huge space; activity tracking exhibits very good performances.
+The allocation of simulator resources depends on 'how sparse' is the activity.
+Categories of activity propagations can be classified between two extrema: (i) a large wave spreads, at the same time, in every site of the space, computations need to be achieved in every site, without accounting for activity tracking (which would be inefficient); (ii) a single thin wave smoothly propagates in a huge space; activity tracking exhibits very good performances.

 During a propagation, activity in space can be determined quantitatively and qualitatively.
 At the lowest level, basic activity corresponds to a simple binary state of cells.
 At the highest level, activity configurations can be identified to build an activity map of activity propagation.
-Elements of the map correspond to well defined reproductive and re-occurring configurations.
+Elements of the map correspond to well-defined reproductive and re-occurring configurations.
 The whole activity level can be quantitatively determined as a percentage of active cells in space.
 Quantifying and tracking activity configurations and simple active cell change states is described hereafter.